artandavoodi/Applied-Data-Science-Capstone/README.md

-## This is manual test read-me file
+## This is a manual test read-me file

 ## Markdown